ubc-library-rc/rc-workshop-template/index.md

 parent: Title of parent page
 ```

-## Selected configuration options

-__Exclude a page from the navigation menu.__ By default the title of each .md file will appear in the left navigation menu.
+### Exclude a page from navigation menu
+By default the title of each .md file will appear in the left navigation menu.
 To exclude a page add the following to its YAML header
 ```
 nav_exclude: true
 ```

-See more [configuration options](https://pmarsceill.github.io/just-the-docs/docs/configuration/) in the Just the Docs documentation.

 ## Selected text formatting options
-Below are selected formatting options that may be useful in  in RC worskhop sites
+Below are selected formatting options that may be useful in  in RC worskhop sites.

 __Notes__
 Use this syntax...